enira/qnd-backup/README.md

 ```

 ## Method 3 - Installing latest version
-This method is prone to bugs, undocumented features and can potentially break things.
+This method is prone to bugs, undocumented features and can can potentially break things.
 However you will always be running the latest version.
 ```
 wget -O - https://raw.githubusercontent.com/enira/qnd-backup/master/install/ubuntu-xenial/latest.sh | sudo bash
 ```
 # Upgrading
 During the alpha phase, there will be no upgrades available.
+The database itself is prone to quite a lot of changes.
+If you want to keep your settings, yo ucan dump the PostreSQL database inside the VM and restore it on a new system.
+However there is no guarantee that the database version hasn't changed.

 # Usage